Kadantte/Kurumi/.github/ISSUE_TEMPLATE/request_a_feature_template.md

 ---
-name: request_a_feature_TEMPLATE
+name: Feature request
-about: Describe this request_a_feature template's purpose here.
+about: Request a feature
 title: ''
 labels: ''
 assignees: ''